-Live Aid at 40 – Premieres at Sheffield DocFest 2025
+Live Aid at 40 – When Rock ‘n’ Roll Took On The World – Premieres at Sheffield DocFest 2025

 Editors Matt Ashton and Paul Bernays worked on this series of films, taking us behind the scenes of the iconic concert.
 Packed with rare footage, backstage moments and unforgettable performances.

 In July, BBC Two and Radio 2 will mark Live Aid’s 40th anniversary with the full series — a behind-the-scenes look at the 1985 concert that redefined charity for a generation.
-Co-produced by the BBC and CNN Originals, and produced by Brook Lapping (a Zinc Media label) with Ronachan Films, the series comprises 3×60’ for BBC Two/iPlayer and 4×44’ for CNN.
+Co-produced by the BBC and CNN Originals, and produced by Brook Lapping, a Zinc Media label, in association with Ronachan Films, the series comprises 3×60’ for BBC Two/iPlayer and 4×44’ for CNN.

 Blending the stories of UK and US musicians with the politics that shaped their mission, the series features exclusive interviews with Bob Geldof, Bono, Sting and Midge Ure.
 It explores how music united billions to fight famine and inspired global leaders like George Bush and Tony Blair to address the deeper causes of poverty.

-Editor Matt Ashton edited Ep 1 for BBC and CNN Originals, he touched on what this project mean to him…
+Matt Ashton editor of Ep 1 for BBC and CNN Originals, touched on what it mean to him…

 “Editing a documentary about such a hugely significant event as Live Aid was always going to be a compelling experience.
 From the strong characters involved (and their strong opinions), to the sheer quantity of amazing 16mm archive material, really made this project a documentary editor’s dream.